DylanCerv/DylanCerv/README.md

 - 🌱 I’m learning new technologies as I venture into different environments.

-- 👯 I’m currently exploring and working on different projects, for example Sethor.
+- 👯 I’m currently exploring different projects to contribute my knowledge to them and continue growing professionally.

 - 💬 Ask me about anything related to programming or the world of business